Degree: Bachelor of Science in Education

 - Appropriate for students in the pre-professional programs in physical therapy, occupational therapy and medicine.

-- Based on the goals and objectives of the American College of Sports Medicine (ACSM) and the National Association for Sport and Physical Education (NASPE).
+- Based on the goals and objectives of the American College of Sports Medicine (ACSM).

-- A non-teaching degree aimed at preparing students for certification by the ACSM.
+- Prepares students for certification by the ACSM.

-Practical experience in the administration of wellness and health promotion activities and programs is also provided.
-The internship consists of a minimum of 300 hours in one semester at a corporate, commercial, hospital or agency program selected by the student in consultation with the internship coordinator.
+Practical experiences include fitness evaluation, writing exercise prescriptions, supervision of exercise programs for various populations, working closely with faculty on research projects, administration of wellness and health promotion activities and programs, fitness leadership, etc. Internships consist of a minimum of 300 hours completed in one semester at a corporate, commercial, hospital, or agency organization selected by the student in consultation with the internship coordinator.

 Students must have a cumulative and major GPA of at least 2.5, no grade lower than "C-" in required courses, and no incomplete in required courses to do an internship and be recommended for graduation.